seanbrindley17/milestone-project-4/README.md

 ### Future Features

+- **Better Admin Functionality**: I don't have a way for the admins to see all orders from the front end.
 - **More Products**: Initially I had fins as a product, which would use a different sizing format to the regular.
 Unfortunately I ran out of time while trying to impliment it without breaking my code so I decided to forgo them and add them myself as a little project after the fact.
 - **Better Sorting/Classification**: When adding more products I'd like ways to sort them better. i.e. if the shop were to sell things explicitly for females then I'd like a sort option for women's products for example.
 - **Product Inventory Alerts**: Notify customers when out-of-stock items are back in stock, or when low inventory is approaching.